abhisky2001/Braille-Pattern-Recognition/README.md

 # Oculens - Braille Pattern Recognition

-Braille Pattern Recognition using using Digital Image Processing Techniques is implemented in MATLAB
+Braille Pattern Recognition using Digital Image Processing Techniques is implemented in MATLAB

 ## The Braille Language